hsutimes/qutang.github.com/source/_posts/Hexo-theme-cutie.md

 1. clone to your local machine
 1. run `hexo server`

+## Changelog

+### 2017-11-04

+* Change lightbox to light gallery to remove jquery dependency
+* Add support for pinned post, allow up to 4 pinned post

 ## Installation and usage

 * clone repository into `themes` folder of your hexo website and rename the folder to `cutie`